 GENISTEIN – WHAT WE HAVE DISCOVERED:

-In the laboratory, we have had an ongoing program that is designed to identify naturally occurring, non-toxic, readily available compounds capable of increasing the amount of IKAP protein in individuals with FD.
-Our latest discovery is that two compounds commonly found in soy, genistein and daidzein, correct the aberrant splicing of IKAP RNA that occurs because of the FD mutation.
+The continuing efforts aimed at identifying naturally occurring, non-toxic, readily available compounds capable of increasing the amount of IKAP protein in individuals with FD has revealed that two compounds commonly found in soy, genistein and daidzein, correct the aberrant splicing of IKAP RNA that occurs because of the FD mutation.
 These compounds very effectively increase the amount of IKAP protein produced in cells of individuals with FD.
 We have also observed that genistein affects the RNA splicing process in neuronal cells (where the effects of FD are manifested the most), which is very significant.
 In addition, the combined treatment of FD-derived cells with genistein and EGCG results in an approximately five-fold increase in the amount of functional IKAP RNA produced in the FD-derived cells.
 While the amount of IKAP RNA produced in FD-derived cells is important, what really matters is how much of the functional IKAP protein is produced in these treated cells.
 We have observed that the combined treatment of FD-derived cells with genistein and EGCG results in the production of IKAP protein levels that are the equivalent to that produced in normal human cells.

 TREATMENT AND DOSING: